ozerbaykal/netflix-clone/README.md

 ## Features

--Browse movies and series
+- Browse movies and series
--Detailed movie page with information about the cast, production companies, revenue, and more
+- Detailed movie page with information about the cast, production companies, revenue, and more

 ## Requirements

--Node.js (v14 or higher)
+- Node.js (v14 or higher)
 npm or yarn as a package manager
--Firebase or a similar backend service (optional)
+- Firebase or a similar backend service (optional)

  ##  Installation

--Clone the project to your local machine: git clone https://github.com/username/netflix-clone.git
+- Clone the project to your local machine: git clone https://github.com/username/netflix-clone.git

--Navigate to the project directory:
+- Navigate to the project directory:
 ```
 cd netflix-clone
 ```
--Install the necessary packages:
+- Install the necessary packages:
 ```
 npm install
 ```
-# or
+### or
  ```
  yarn install
 ```
 ## Usage

--Start the development server:
+- Start the development server:
 ```
 npm run dev
 ```
-# or
+### or
 ```
 yarn dev
 ```